daycith/learning_golang/README.md

 Since we have assigned 5 to the weekDay variable, the first printed text is "Is Friday".
 However, we have the keyword "fallthrough" in that switch case, so "Is weekend" is also printed.

 It is possible to evaluate several conditions in one single line.
-We just need to the write the list of values separated with comma.
+We just need to indicate the list of values separated with comma.
 Such is the case of "6,7".